ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d1 - - - day planning (alternative to v.9.4.1).md

 - [LESSON] Intro to module2 [30m]

 - [LESSON] Object destructuring [30m]
+  - Also, do a quick intro to array destructuring.

 - Demo: create a React app in Stackblitz
   - See import/export